In This Article

 Why sharing is important

 Sharing is a vital life skill.
-It’s something toddlers and children need to learn to make and keep friends and play cooperatively.
+It’s something toddlers and children need to learn so they can make and keep friends, and play cooperatively.

 Once your child starts having playdates and going to child care, preschool or kindergarten, he’ll need to be able to share with others.

-Sharing teaches children about compromise.
+Sharing teaches children about compromise and fairness.
 They learn that if we give a little to others, we can get some of what we want as well.
 Children who share also learn how to take turns and negotiate, and how to cope with disappointment.
-These are all really important life skills.
+These are all important life skills.

 Helping your child learn about sharing